yosefbeder/my-website/blog/implementing-undo-redo-in-a-drawing-app-with-redux.md

 ---
-title: Implementing undo/redo in a drawing app with Redux,
+title: Implementing undo/redo in a drawing app with Redux
 description: undo/redo is a cool future to add in your apps and redux makes it easy, but how can I handle it when my state is huge, like in a drawing app for example?
 date: 2021-09-26
 lastModified: 2021-09-26